 This year, a number of brokers with account holders who are stockholders of the Company will be "householding" the Company's proxy materials.
 A single proxy statement may be delivered to multiple stockholders sharing an address unless contrary instructions have been received from the affected stockholders.
-Once a stockholder has received notice from its broker that it will be "householding" communications to such stockholder's address, "householding" will continue until such stockholder is notified otherwise or until such stockholder notifies its broker or the Company that it no longer wishes to participate in "householding".
-If, at any time, a stockholder no longer wishes to participate in "householding" and would prefer to receive a separate proxy statement and annual report in the future such stockholder may (1) notify its broker, (2) direct its written request to: Investor Relations, Discovery Laboratories, Inc., 350 S. Main Street, Suite 307, Doylestown, PA 18901; or (3) contact the Company's General Counsel, David Lopez, Esq., CPA, at (215) 340-4699.
+Once a stockholder has received notice from its broker that it will be "householding" communications to such stockholder's address, "householding" will continue until such stockholder is notified otherwise or until such stockholder notifies its broker or the Company that it no longer wishes to participate in "householding" and would prefer to receive a separate proxy statement and annual report in the future such stockholder may (1) notify its broker, (2) direct its written request to: Investor Relations, Discovery Laboratories, Inc., 2600 Kelly Road, Suite 100, Warrington, PA 18976 or (3) contact the Company's General Counsel, David L. Lopez, Esq., CPA, at (215) 488-9300.
 Stockholders who currently receive multiple copies of the proxy statement at their address and would like to request "householding" of their communications should contact their broker.
 In addition, the Company will promptly deliver, upon written or oral request to the address or telephone number above, a separate copy of the annual report and proxy statement to such stockholders at a shared address to which a single copy of the documents was delivered.